mitranim/sublime-rust-fmt/messages/install.md

 If the plugin can't find the executable, open Preferences -> Package Settings -> RustFmt -> Settings.
 Run `which rustfmt` and set the resulting path as the `executable` setting.
-On my MacOS system, the path looms like this:
+On my MacOS system, the path looks like this:

 ```sublime-settings
   "executable": "/Users/username/.cargo/bin/rustfmt"